If you are looking for how to use ginger for gut health, there are countless ways to use this culinary spice.

 Enzymes help the body break down protein, fats, and carbohydrates so that your body can absorb the nutrients from these foods.

-The ginger root contains Zinzibain, which is an enzyme that breaks down protein, including casein.
+The ginger root contains Zinzibain, which is an enzyme that breaks down proteins, including casein.

-Interesting fact: ginger tenderizes meats and helps with meat digestion because if its rich enzyme content.
+Interesting fact: ginger tenderizes meats and helps with meat digestion because of its rich enzyme content.

 Ginger Reduces Nausea and Vomiting

 Ginger and digestion are partners for feeling better.
 Ginger works rapidly to reduce symptoms of nausea.

 This has been proven in many clinical studies.
 Here are some of those studies for your review.

 Not surprisingly, ginger is very effective in helping to treat morning sickness.

 A review of 15 research studies found that ginger supplements, given as capsules, are effective in reducing nausea during pregnancy.

 Importantly, ginger is safe for both the mother and the baby.